-Clear guidance should be provided to learners about expectations for the course, what time commitment it entails and how the course is put together e.g. incremental or in discrete blocks.
+Clear guidance should be provided to learners about expectations for the course, what time commitment it entails and how the course is put together, e.g. incremental or in discrete blocks.
+Learners should be also be clearly told how the course will be assessed if applicable, or what criteria will be used to provide a Certificate of Participation.

-It is possible, make use of OER resources, creative commons licenced materials and proven open source software that works and supports learning pedagogy in order to help reduce the costs of developing totally new materials.
-It is important to look carefully at attributions and copyright issues.
+If it is possible, make use of OER resources, creative commons licenced materials and proven open source software that works and supports learning pedagogy in order to help reduce the costs of developing totally new materials.
+Attribution and copyright issues must be looked at carefully.

-It is important to try to leverage the ability of the online medium to support peer-to-peer learning rather than self-study.
+It is important to try to leverage the ability of the online medium to support peer-topeer learning rather than self-study.
 In the same way leveraging the mass participation of all learners can be supported by actively encouraging and supporting all of them to contribute.
-It is important to use inclusive language and offer respect for different points of view.
+Likewise, inclusive language is vital as is respecting different points of view.

-MOOC course designers should think carefully about the metrics to be used to determine the success of a MOOC.
-This is not an easy task: is it to be completion rate; number of participants; successful completion of the course assessments/tests; participant feedback or a combination of these?
+MOOC course designers should think carefully about the metrics used to determine the success of a MOOC.
+This is not an easy task: is it to be completion rate; number of participants; successful completion of the course assessments / tests; participant feedback or a combination of these?